 A key difference between Airbnb and Booking.com is that Booking.com enables you to use external payment services for sending and receiving payments.
 Guests can pay hosts online by means of various payment methods such as a regular or virtual credit card, PayPal, AliPay, etc.

 How a host will get paid will depend on the accepted payment form that he/she picked.
 There are many Booking.com hosts who accept payments via credit card.
 If you follow this payment approach, you will have to log in to the virtual credit card (VCC) system and then charge the guest’s card for the outstanding amount.
+You can also add your bank account information.
+The available payment options for each reservation will be displayed in the price column in each booking’s entry on the Extranet’s ‘Reservations’ page.

 To receive payments on Booking.com, hosts can also make use of Stripe.
 For hosts who are already working smarter by using iGMS, this is a great option as they can connect their Stripe accounts to iGMS.
 This way, they will be able to receive payouts (full or partial) and create invoices for all their reservations.